Artem-Pavlenko/sdk-doc/README.md

 ## INSTALLATION

-_Before using the Keyri SDK, you must install a number of dependencie._
+:exclamation: _Before using the Keyri SDK, you must install a number of dependencie._
 To install the stable version:

 ```js